drakkar-lig/walt-python-packages/doc/walt/doc/md/image-build.md

 * option `--from-url` allows to specify the URL of a git repository (e.g., on github)
 * option `--from-dir` allows to specify a local directory on the client.

+When using `--from-url`, one may use option `--sub-dir` to target a specific sub-directory of the git repository to be used for the build.
+Otherwise the root directory is used.
-In both cases, a Dockerfile must be present at the root of the specified repository or directory.
+In any case, a Dockerfile must be present in the target directory.
-The other files contained in the repository or directory may be used in ADD and COPY instructions.
+The other files contained in the target directory may be used in ADD and COPY instructions.

 As a last command argument, one has to specify the name of the resulting image.
 If this name is already in use, the previous image will be overwritten (after a confirmation prompt).